Julian Agyeman

-Julian Agyeman FRSA FRGS is a Professor of Urban and Environmental Policy and Planning, and Fletcher Professor of Rhetoric and Debate, at Tufts University,.
-He is co-founder and editor-in-chief of Local Environment: The International Journal of Justice and Sustainability.
-He is a Fellow of the Royal Society of the Arts and the Royal Geographical Society.

-In the early 2000s, Agyeman developed the concept of just sustainabilities, defined as “the need to ensure a better quality of life for all, now, and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems”.
-His book on the subject, Introducing Just Sustainabilities: Policy, Planning, and Practice, is widely used at universities.
+Julian K. Agyeman FRSA FRGS is a professor of Urban & Environmental Policy & Planning and Fletcher Professor of Rhetoric and Debate at Tufts University.
+He is a co-founder and the editor-in-chief of the journal Local Environment.
+During his career, Agyeman has developed the concept of just sustainabilities, defined as "the need to ensure a better quality of life for all, now, and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems."